 I am Sara Cladlow, a social consultant working in Washington, DC.
 I provide consulting, social training, and event services for both corporate and political clients.
+I also accept contracts for security investigations requiring a subtle touch.

 The Pocket Enigma is a full functioning electronic Enigma machine.
 It measures 11.9cm * 9.1cm * 2.2cm (4.625in * 3.5in * 0.875in) and weigh 130g (4.5 oz.).
 It uses four AAA batteries (not included).
 It has an LCD screen, mini keyboard, and a 2.4GHz RF transceiver.
 The hardware started life as the SMART Response*.